-What’s your all-time favorite t-shirt and the rarest one you own?
+What’s the rarest t-shirt you own?

 Right now I have a fantastic Ice Cube “Wanted by FBI” t-shirt that I can’t get enough of.
-I tried to use it in the film “Friday Night Lights” but Ice Cube wouldn’t give me permission, so instead it has become my favourite sleep shirt.
-The most valuable t-shirt I own was made by “World’s End”, Malcolm McLaren and Vivienne Westwood‘s label from the early 1980s.
+I tried to use it in the film “Friday Night Lights” but Ice Cube wouldn’t give me permission, so instead it has become my favorite sleep shirt.
+The most valuable t-shirt I own was made by “World’s End”, Malcolm McLaren, and Vivienne Westwood‘s label from the early 1980s.
 I dragged my mother to the World’s End store and bought one of the t-shirts from the Pirates collection in London in 1981 when I was a teenager.
-My older brother had bought “Never Mind The Bollock’s Here’s The Sex Pistols” on the street in London in 1977 and even though I was a kid at the time, from that moment on the Punk Rock movement and Malcolm McLaren sparked my imagination.
+My older brother had bought “Never Mind The Bollocks Here’s The Sex Pistols” on the street in London in 1977 and even though I was a kid at the time, from that moment on the Punk Rock movement and Malcolm McLaren sparked my imagination.
 A couple of years ago I saw my beloved t-shirt on the market for about $1200.

 It is impossible for me to find enough originals of these shirts in their sizes to be able to use in the movie as I often need as many as 12 of them.
-I have photo doubles, stunt doubles and the actor wearing the same item at the same time when we are shooting.
+I have photo doubles, stunt doubles, and the actor wearing the same item at the same time when we are shooting.
 This is why I have to manufacture enough multiples of the t-shirt in the correct sizes to be able to use them.

-When I recreate a vintage t-shirt I have to copy it exactly, as otherwise I will never get the legal clearances that I need to be able to use it in a film.
+When I recreate a vintage t-shirt I have to copy it exactly, as otherwise, I will never get the legal clearances that I need to be able to use it in a film.
 For example, the Yoda t-shirt that John C. Reilly wears in Step Brothers.
 This was a terribly expensive shirt to copy, it required about 15 screens eventually to get the print right.

 All of the t-shirts that I have used on Will Ferrell have had to be recreated by me for him.
-A lot of my favourite t-shirts were originally meant for kids or women, so the sizes were always terribly wrong for him, as he is 6’4″.
+A lot of my favorite t-shirts were originally meant for kids or women, so the sizes were always terribly wrong for him, as he is 6’4″.
 I’ll never forget the baby pink Crystal Gayle t-shirt that I used on him in Talladega Nights.
 I had purchased it at a thrift store in North Carolina and I loved it immediately as it was both so right and so wrong.
 Not only was the t-shirt pink, but her hair and lips were glitterized.
 Will loved it so much that he wore the Crystal Gayle t-shirt to the world premiere of Talladega Nights.

 I still can’t believe that Lucas film gave legal approval to Sony studios for the use of the Yoda t-shirt as well as the pajama pants that I made for Will from old Star Wars sheets.
 I was absolutely sure that they would never ever say yes as the Star Wars films were produced by 20th Century Fox.
-I started off with about 30 different Star Wars t-shirts and then narrowed it down to my favourite, the Yoda t-shirt.
+I started off with about 30 different Star Wars t-shirts and then narrowed it down to my favorite, the Yoda t-shirt.

 On Step Brothers, I submitted legal clearance forms for well over 100 t-shirts and in the end only got clearance on about 20.
 It’s always the t-shirts that you think are going to be a sure thing that don’t get approved.

 I have received fascinating letters from bands who have refused my t-shirt requests.
 One of the best refusal letters was from the remaining members of Nirvana.
-They wrote a very heartfelt personal letter about why they didn’t want to let me use the Nirvana smile t-shirt.
-On the other hand there are bands like AC/DC who always always approve requests for t-shirts and those are the very bands that I will never use in one of my films.
+They wrote a very heartfelt personal letter about why they didn’t want to let me use the Nirvana smiley t-shirt.
+On the other hand, there are bands like AC/DC who always, always approve requests for t-shirts and those are the very bands that I will never use in one of my films.
 If I see another film with a teenager wearing an AC/DC t-shirt I will have to gag.
 It’s become so cliche and it always tells me that people didn’t want to have to struggle to get something cool and different into the film.
 I always want to use something that people are surprised by and that they kind of have forgotten, but when they see it they have a warm and fuzzy feeling about it.
 I loved the Pablo Cruise t-shirt in Step Brothers for this very reason.
 Everyone who saw it paused for a moment and then said, wow, I remember them.
 I have since started up a correspondence with the lead singer of Pablo Cruise who was thrilled when his son saw it on Will.

-What can you tell us about the Converse t-shirt John C. Reilly wore in Step Brothers?
+What’s up with the Converse t-shirt John C. Reilly wore in Step Brothers?

 It was quite difficult getting the crazy Converse Sneaker t-shirt into Step Brothers, but this is the one that everyone asks me about.
 It was a child’s t-shirt that I became obsessed with.
 The minute I found it I knew that I had to put it in a movie.
-Unfortunately no one agreed with me and in fact they probably thought I was having a bad bad taste day, as opposed to a good bad taste day.
-Eventually everyone surrendered because I had driven them crazy about it and had exhausted them into submission.
+Unfortunately, no one agreed with me and in fact, they probably thought I was having a bad bad taste day, as opposed to a good bad taste day.
+Eventually, everyone surrendered because I had driven them crazy about it and had exhausted them into submission.
 If I love a t-shirt then I become like a snappy snarling dog with a bone, so I am thrilled to know that other people thought it was cool as well.
-Of course when the film comes out it’s usually the t-shirt that had the most bitter battles that is the one that everyone remembers and loves.
+Of course, when the film comes out it’s usually the t-shirt that had the most bitter battles that is the one that everyone remembers and loves.

 How far will you go to get a shirt?